Paracatu, Minas Gerais

 Paracatu is a municipality in the state of Minas Gerais in Brazil.

-The name is of Tupi origin, translated "good river", from "Para" (river) and "katu" (good).
+The name is from Tupi para ('river') + katu ('good'), thus meaning 'good river'.

 History

 The region of Paracatu has been explored by Europeans since the end of the 16th century.
 In the middle of the 18th century deposits of gold and silver were discovered, and the area was settled.
 The settlement became the town Vila de Paracatu do Príncipe by royal charter in 1798.

-The economy
+Economy

 The economy is centered on gold mining and agriculture.

 Mining

 In Paracatu, gold has been mined since 1722.
 The Morro do Ouro (Paracatu) open-pit mine is operated by Rio Paracatu Mineração (RPM), a 100% owned subsidiary of the Canadian company Kinross Gold Corporation.
 The gold content of the ore is comparatively low, about 0.41 gram of gold for every ton of ore extracted.

 Annual production is about 15 tonnes of gold and 5 tonnes of silver.

 Kinross Gold owns the open-pit Paracatu gold mine operated as Kinross Brasil Mineração S.A. that includes two process plants, two tailings facilities, as well as accompanying infrastructure.

 This mine is the region's largest employer.
 In 2015, Paracatu produced 477,662 gold equivalent ounces.